 This instrument can generate SD-SDI and HD-SDI signals using the SDI OUT connector.
 With Option 3G installed, it can also generate a 3 Gb/s SDI test signal.

-Three types of signals can be generated in Level A and Level B:
+The following signals can be generated in Level A and Level B: